 Influences on government policy and the media

 Students explore how groups and outside bodies sometimes seek to influence government policies for their own purposes.
-They learn about media ownership and influence and explore the role of misinformation, disinformation and fake news in influencing and shaping public opinion.
+They learn about media ownership and influence and explore the role of bias, misinformation, disinformation and fake news in influencing and shaping public opinion.

 This activity contributes to the following outcomes.

 - applies consumer, financial, economic, business, legal, political and employment concepts and terminology in a variety of contexts COM5-1